-Clinical Requirements
+5. Clinical Requirements:

-Classes, laboratory, and clinical practice experiences in the Radiologic Science program require a commitment of approximately 24-33 hours per week; therefore, it may be difficult for a student to work.
-Clinical rotations may vary in assignment ranging from 7:00 am until 10:00 pm Monday through Sunday.
-Special clinical education rotations may be offered such as trauma observations and/or radiation therapy observations.
-Hours of special rotations may vary.
-Special clinical education hours will be included in the students total clinical hours for that week.
+- Classes, laboratory, and clinical practice experiences in the Radiologic Science program require a commitment of approximately 24-33 hours per week; therefore, it may be difficult for a student to be employed; - b.
+Clinical rotations may vary in assignment anytime during a 24-hour timeframe Monday through Sunday; - c.
+Special clinical education rotations may be offered such as trauma observations and/or radiation therapy observations; - i.
+Hours of special rotations may vary. - ii.
+Special clinical education hours are included in the student's total clinical hours for that week. - d.
+Clinical education schedules are posted in advance to allow ample time for arrangements to be made for situations which might otherwise prevent the student from attending required clinical assignments; - Students will not be scheduled for more than 10 hours per day or a combined clinical and didactic schedule of more than 40 hours per week. - ii.
+Hours exceeding these limitations must be voluntary on the part of the student. - e.
+Travel at own expense to clinical sites.
+Note: Some clinical experiences may be distances up to 100 miles one way.